marcelpatrick/Interfaces/README.md

     - pure virtual / abstract functions are used when we need to create functions that we know must exist in the child classes but their implementaton varies according to each child class.
 Eg. All animals move but each type of animal move in a different way.
 Animals class has a Move() function.
 A bird can implement Move() by Move() { Fly() } a Fish by Move() { Swim() } and a Dog by Move() { Run() }.
 That's why they cannot be defined in the parent class, must be implemented in the child classes and must override the parent class.

+# Exercise

+## Ingridients
+- An actor interface (parent class)
+- 3 Actors (child classes)
+- A HUD
+- An Event Manager

+## Preparation
+- The Actor dies and the HUD increases the counts for actors killed
+- Actors broadcasts death > Event manager registers the actors as invokers and the Hud as a listener > Hud listens to kill event and decreases the count.
+- Use the interface to define the functions actors should have (broadcast kill message).
+Actors inherit from Interface but implement functions differently.